Alisha De Lorenzo

 Garden State Equality

 Alisha De Lorenzo MS, NCC, LPC, SAC is the Founder and Owner of Living YES, LLC.
-Created from her passions for education, equity, mental health and contemplative practices, Alisha has created an integrated approach for systemically implementing wellness into education to create educational equity and address the emotional literacy of all members of the school community.
+Created from her passions for education, equity, mental health and contemplative practices, Alisha has created an integrated approach for systemically addressing the emotional literacy of all members of the school community.

-Alisha received her Baccalaureate degree in Movement Sciences and Education and has worked in public education as a teacher and Student Assistance Counselor for over 16 years.
-Before resigning from the Asbury Park School District in 2019, she served as the state's first Social Emotional Learning Coordinator designing and implementing an "Integrative Education" model district wide.
+Alisha received her Baccalaureate degree in Movement Sciences and Education and has worked in public education as a teacher and Student Assistance Counselor for almost 20 years.
+Most recently, she served as New Jersey's first Social Emotional Learning Coordinator designing and implementing an "Integrative Education" model.